Josh-Alhassan/https-github.com-Saint-Josh-30-Days-JavaScript-Exercise/Day-08/note.md

 **Block** in JavaScript is a code in between two curly brackets ({})

 in ES6 and above there is *let* and *const*, so you will not suffer the sneakiness of *var*.
 When we use *let* our variable is block scoped and it will not infect other parts of our code.

+The scope *let* and *const* are the same.
+The difference is only reassigning.
+We can not change or re-assign the value of the <code>const</code> variable.
+By using *let* and *const* you will write clean code and aviod hard to debug mistakes.

+**Note**: As a rule of thumb, you can use let for any value which change, *const* for any constant value, and for an array, object, arrow function and function expression.